-- 20:1.14 Chalk/dry eraser board space will be provided in each classroom. - 20:1.15 Employees who work in more than one school building will be assigned a work area and have access to lockable storage space in each school.
+- 20:1.12 Chalk/dry eraser board space will be provided in each classroom. - 20:1.13 Employees who work in more than one school building will be assigned a work area and have access to lockable storage space in each school.

-SALARY DEDUCTIONS
+ARTICLE 21 SALARY DEDUCTIONS

-21:1 The Board shall provide payroll deductions for, but not limited to:
+- 21:1 The Board shall provide payroll deductions for, but not limited to:

-Unified membership dues
+- (a) Unified membership dues

-Tax sheltered annuities
+- (b) Tax sheltered annuities

-United Way
+- (c) United Way

-State life insurance
+- (d) State life insurance

-Savings bonds
+- (e) Savings bonds

-Delaflex
+- (f) Delaflex

-Association Service Fee
+- (g) Association Service Fee

-- Deductions beyond those stipulated in Section 21:1 shall be pursuant to law or at the discretion of the Board. - The Association, on or before August 15 of each year, shall transmit to the Board's designated agent a list of those employees who have maintained payroll deduction authorizations.
-Within a reasonable time the Association will also transmit to the Board's designated agent the names of all new enrollees who have properly signed payroll deduction authorization forms and submitted them to the Association. - Deductions for Association dues will be made in the pay periods falling between September 1 and June 30, and shall be transmitted to the Association within ten days after each pay period.
-Paycheck date lags 13 days from the pay period end date. - 21:5 If the employee leaves the employment of the district before the total amount of dues owed has been deducted the District will deduct the amount in the employee's final paycheck as provided for by the dues deduction authorization card.
+- 21:2 Deductions beyond those stipulated in Section 21:1 shall be pursuant to law or at the discretion of the Board.

+- The Association, on or before August 15 of each year, shall transmit to the Board's designated agent a list of those employees who have maintained payroll deduction authorizations.
+Within a reasonable time, the Association will also transmit to the Board's designated agent the names of all new enrollees who have properly signed payroll deduction authorization forms and submitted them to the Association.

+- Deductions for Association dues will be made in the pay periods falling between September 1 and June 30 and shall be transmitted to the Association within ten days after each pay period.
+Paycheck date lags 13 days from the pay period end date.

+- 21:5 If the employee leaves the employment of the district before the total amount of dues owed has been deducted the District will deduct the amount in the employee's final paycheck as provided for by the dues deduction authorization card.

-PROFESSIONAL DEVELOPMENT AND EDUCATIONAL IMPROVEMENT
+ARTICLE 22 PROFESSIONAL DEVELOPMENT AND EDUCATIONAL IMPROVEMENT